Flaky yet tender scones, filled with lemon and cherries, topped with a lemon glaze.

 Hello hello!
 I’m here today with another scone recipe to add to the collection.
 These cherry lemon scones are super fresh, made with fresh lemon zest and cherries in the dough, and topped off with a fresh lemon glaze.
 They’re also the perfect balance of being light, fluffy, and flaky all at the same time.
 I know some people steer clear of scones because they believe them to just be dry – but I assure you there are no dry scones here!
 The sour cream in these scones keeps them extra moist.

-I know, I know – I’m always saying you need room-temperature ingredients.
-But with scones, it’s the opposite!
 The trick to getting those flaky layers and butter pockets is to keep the dough cold.
 If you notice the butter getting too warm at any point while making the scones, just pop the dough into the freezer for 5-10 minutes to harden it up again.
-You will want to keep your butter, eggs and sour cream in the fridge up until the last second that you need to use them!
+You’ll also want to keep your egg & sour cream in the fridge until you’re ready to use them.

 freeze the dough before baking it

-I know, I know, it’s annoying to wait.
 This step is super important because it ensures that the scones will not spread much in the oven, and will bake up nice and tall!
-Chill the dough for at least 30 minutes, or up to overnight before baking them off.
+Freeze the dough for at least 30 minutes before slicing them and baking them off.
+If you’re freezing the dough overnight or longer, make sure you wrap the dough up tightly in plastic wrap to avoid it drying out.
+Also – you will probably need to let it sit at room temperature for 5-10 minutes before it’s soft enough to slice in to.

 how to cut butter into the scones